Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 Keep in mind that everybody is different and that while one has worked for me, it might not work for you.
 With that being said, let’s start with the pill.

 I started the pill when I was 13 years old and kept taking it until I was 18.
 My pediatrician prescribed this to me because I rarely got my period.
 It arrived for 2 days in the 6th grade and then it never came back until I was in the 8th grade and even then it would come every 3-4 months… talk about irregular, right?
 I was not sexually active, but my mom was mortified to hear that I was taking such medication simply because of the name and the social stigma behind it – after all, aren’t birth control pills the medication you take to control your chances of having birth which means that you are doing something that could result in having birth???
-No mom wants to know or admit that their child is having sex despite the fact that 30% of high school freshmen in the US have had sexual intercourse… However, because my doctor prescribed them to me and explained the reasons behind it, my mom reluctantly agreed to let me use them.
+No mom wants to know or admit that their child is having sex despite the fact that 30% of high school freshmen in the US have had sexual intercourse… However, because my doctor prescribed them to me and explained the reasons behind them, my mom reluctantly agreed to let me use them.

 + My period came!
 And they came regularly.